Susie Owens: Model and actress

 In 1983 Owens appeared in her first Playboy pictorial.
 She was featured as Playboy's Playmate of the Month for March 1988, when she was 31.
 Afterwards, she moved to Los Angeles, living in the Playboy Mansion.
 She dated rock star Bret Michaels and worked as a B-movie actress.

-Owens also worked as a mascot for the Golden Apple Comics stores, playing Flaxen, a blonde nurse who becomes a superhero and fights crime.
-Her portrayal of Flaxen served as the basis for the 1992 comic book of the same name, The 1992 Comics was Written by Mark Evanier and Drawn by Richard Howell with ink by Tim Burgard and Jim Mooney, the cover is a painting by Steve Rude and published by 'Golden Appel Comics' Distributed by Dark Horse Comics A second ComicBook, Flaxen: Alter-Ego was produced in 1995 and was written by James Hudnall, pencilled by Brian Michael Bendis, and inked by David W. Mack it was Published Caliber Press, as well as the 1995 sequel Flaxen: Alter Ego.
+Owens also worked as a mascot for the Golden Apple Comics stores, playing Flaxen, a dowdy nurse who is transformed into an attractive blonde superheroine who must investigate fraud in a nuclear power plant.
+Her portrayal of Flaxen served as the basis for the 1992 comic book of the same name, The 1992 Comics was written by Mark Evanier and drawn by Richard Howell with ink by Tim Burgard and Jim Mooney, the cover is a painting by Steve Rude and published by 'Golden Apple Comics' Distributed by Dark Horse Comics A second comic book, Flaxen: Alter-Ego was produced in 1995 and was written by James Hudnall, pencilled by Brian Michael Bendis, and inked by David W. Mack it was Published Caliber Press, as well as the 1995 sequel Flaxen: Alter Ego.